SevenShepherd/SevenShepherd.github.io/_posts/2023-05-02-chuck-smith-repentance.markdown

 - Mounce's accuracy is endorsed by leading scholars

 > **Noun**: μετάνοια (metánoia), GK 3567 (S 3341), 22x.<br>
-> **Verb**: metanoeō (metanoéō), GK 3566 (S 3340), 34x.
+> **Verb**: μετανοέω (metanoéō), GK 3566 (S 3340), 34x.
 Both noun and verb denote a radical, moral turn of the whole person from sin and to God.
 The words themselves are derived from meta ("after") plus nous ("mind, understanding") for the noun or noeo ("to perceive, understand") for the verb.
 However, the meaning of the words in the NT does not reflect this etymology; that is, metanoeo does not simply mean "to perceive afterwards."
 >
 Furthermore, the use of the verb metanoeo in the NT differs from that in the OT, where the word is mostly used in the LXX to mean "to change one's mind" (e.g., Prov.
 20:25; Jer.
 4:28; the noun is only used once, in Prov.
 14:15).
 In the LXX, the verb epistrepho (to turn, return"; see turn) is the word that most frequently translates the Heb. verb sub ("to turn back, return [to God in repentance]").
 This usage reflects the OT presupposition of the covenant relationship from which Israel had turned and to which they must return.
 In Jer.
 18:8, epistrepho refers to Israel's repentance and metanoeo is used for God's change of mind about judging them.
 In the NT, metanoeo essentially supersedes epistepho as the word of choice to denote a turning from sin to God.
 When metanoeo and epistrepho appear together in the NT; the former emphasizes the turn from sin and the latter emphasizes the turn to God
 (see Acts 3:19, 26:20).